-JPEG (Joint Photographic Experts Group) format has served us well for nearly three decades.
+JPEG (Joint Photographic Experts Group) format for images has served us well for nearly three decades.
 But is is essentially a 1990’s format.
 Today we have better ways of compressing images.
 The most popular currently is Google’s WEBP (Web Picture) Format.
-Many modern websites use WebP for uploaded images that it needs to resize/optimise for the web.
-Though I have to admit that GarfNet is a bit “late to the party“. 🙂
+Many modern websites use WebP as its default format for uploaded images that it needs to resize and/or optimise for the web.
+Though I have to admit that GarfNet is a bit “late to the party” in this context. 🙂

-Nevertheless, WebP is a very versatile format which not only supports better compression than JPEG, it also supports transparency, animation and PNG-like lossless compression options too.
+Nevertheless, WebP is a very versatile format which not only supports better compression than JPEG, it also supports transparency, highly efficient animation and PNG-like lossless compression options too.
 It really is rather clever…

 Here are some comparative samples.
 Sadly even the original is not perfect.
 But it’s good enough for this particular demo.
 I chose this picture because it is a mixture of photographic, drawing, icon and textual material, thus making it possible to see various types of compression artefacts when zoomed in.
 Most WebP compressors offer the option of optimising compression for different types of picture.
 Particularly look for artefacts around the horizontal and vertical lines.
 Also study the the fine end of the frequency grating and the image of young Carol Hersee and her co-star Bubbles.